One of our goals is to visit as many National Park Service locations as possible. Currently, we have visited 7 Abraham Lincoln Historic Sites.

-When you first arrive you will notice the small visitors center.
-This visitor center houses a small museum containing artifacts from the Lincoln family.
-It includes the Lincoln family Bible.
+When you first arrive, you will notice the small visitors’ center.
+This visitor center houses a small museum containing authentic artifacts from the Lincoln family’s time in Kentucky, including the Lincoln family Bible.

 In addition to the visitor center, a replica of the cabin that Lincoln was born in is housed here.
 It is protected in what many refer to as the first Lincoln monument.